fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 The matching container name will be listed in the `NAMES` column of the container running under the `ghcr.io/fhnw-ivy/fhnw-ds-cde1-wettermonitor:main` image.

+If you're running the weather monitor in development mode and with Python, the logs can be viewed in the execution terminal.

 # Accessing the application
-The dashboard can be accessed through the following URL: http://localhost:6540
+The dashboard can be locally accessed through the following URL: http://localhost:6540

+Make sure that the port `6540` is not used by another application or instance running in order to avoid conflicts.

 # Configuration
 The configuration of the weather monitor can be done through the `example.env` file.
 The following options are available: